NikollbibajNoah/BlazorWebAPICall/README.md

 # BlazorWebAPICall

 Blazor frontend call to backend (.net web api) for communication and handling data.
+Web Api Project is from https://github.com/NikollbibajNoah/WebAPIWithLiteDB

 ## Note
 - The target (url) must be changed for other projects!